Property Tax Lab

 • No single integrated property database

-However, the Valuation Office Agency (VOA) maintains its own property records, including dwelling type, area, age, bedrooms, bathrooms, parking, and plot size.
-These records are not publicly available but do constitute a working attribute dataset; as the VOA's Welsh AVM demonstrates.
+The Netherlands maintains a unified property register with standardised attributes linked to every address; no equivalent public dataset exists in England.
+However, the VOA maintains its own property records (dwelling type, area, age, bedrooms, bathrooms, parking, plot size).
+These are not publicly available but constitute a working attribute dataset, as the Welsh AVM demonstrates.

 The VOA's Welsh AVM: a working precedent

-The approach is explicitly "model assisted": the AVM generates first-pass valuations, then professional valuers review batches of properties, focusing on those near band boundaries and those flagged as unreliable.
-The VOA estimates this reduces revaluation costs by roughly one-third compared with purely manual valuation.
+The approach is explicitly "model assisted": the AVM generates first-pass valuations, then professional valuers review properties near band boundaries and those flagged as unreliable.
+The VOA estimates this reduces costs by roughly one-third versus purely manual valuation.

 Wales vs England: the scaling challenge